 From duplicate data to direct ROI: a smart integration between platforms.

-Baker Tilly is a leading accounting and advisory firm with around 1,200 financial experts across 21 offices in Belgium and the Netherlands.
+Baker Tilly is a leading accounting and advisory firm with around 300 financial experts across 8 offices in Belgium.
 They faced a problem many companies know all too well: two systems that are both critical to daily operations but don't talk to each other.

 The result?
 Double work, a growing margin for error, and an HR team losing valuable time on data entry instead of people.